Learn how to troubleshoot surges or spikes in web traffic.

 Take action to prevent attacks to your site during peak season by configuring your firewall to only accept traffic from Cloudflare IP addresses during the holidays.
 If you only accept Cloudflare IPs, you can prevent attackers from getting to your original IP address and knocking your site offline.

-Another option would be to use the mod_Cloudflare Apache extension and add DenyAllButCloudFlare to your Apache configuration.
+Another option would be to restore visitor IP addresses and add DenyAllButCloudFlare to your Apache configuration.